 Applications of Isopropyl alcohol

-Isopropyl alcohol is often employed as an antiseptic, and you have likely had a doctor use it to swab your skin before injections to kill surface bacteria.
-It is used to clean minor cuts and abrasions, and to kill any bacteria that might be in the area in order to prevent bacterial growth.
-It is also approved for use by the Food and Drug Administration, or FDA, as a surgical scrub and clinical hand sanitizer.
+This product is often used as a disinfectant and is used as a disinfectant before injection to kill surface bacteria.
+It is used to disinfect wounds and minor scratches and eliminate any bacteria present in the injured area in order to prevent the growth of bacteria.
+It is also approved for use by the Food and Drug Administration or the FDA as a surgical scrub and clinical disinfectant.

-Astringents are substances that can shrink or tighten your body tissues, like the pores in your skin, when they are applied topically.
-Isopropyl alcohol acts as an astringent and is often used in skin toners and tightening formulas along with other astringents like witch hazel.
-It helps to give your skin a smoother look and make pores less visible.
-Astringents also help to stop bleeding in minor cuts and scrapes by tightening up the capillaries that are losing blood.
+Isopropanol acts as an astringent and is often used in skin toners and firming formulas along with other astringents.
+This will help make your skin look more even and pores less visible.
+They also help prevent bleeding in small incisions and scratches by tightening blood vessels that are losing blood.

 Liniment for Muscle Aches